Eukaryote cells have membranous organelles, including a nucleus.

 Volvox is a colonial green algae.

 The cells are arranged in a gelatinous sphere with two flagella directed to the outside.

 They divide asexually to produce a daughter colony.

 Some cells are specialized to produce sperm and eggs for sexual reproduction.

 Specialization of cells as seen in the reproductive cells is a characteristic of multicellular organisms.
 Volvox is considered to be a colony because it appears to be intermediate between a group of individual cells and a multicellular organism.

 It has a ribbonlike spiral-shaped chloroplast.

-The life cycle has haploid adults.
+The life cycle is haploid-dominant.

 Sexual reproduction occurs by conjugation.
 Conjugation refers to the process where gametes are transferred from one individual to another by a connection between the two.